jamesadevine/pldi-artifact-evaluation/README.md

 ## 4. Inspect .tex for Tables 1 and 2 generate automatically by analysis of firmware object files.
    - The generated tables are at **artifacts/firmware-sizes.txt**
-   - OPTIONAL: build firmware from sources and run scripts (see DockerImage, lines TODO)
+   - OPTIONAL: build firmware from sources and run scripts
+     - docker exec -it pldi-ae bash
+     - cd /jacdac-msr-modules && make clean && make drop
+     - cd /jacdac-msr-modules && ./pldi24.sh >> /artifacts/firmware-sizes.txt

 ## 5. OPTIONAL: inspect sources of various Figures in paper
    - Figure 2